matomo-org/developer-documentation/docs/4.x/generated/Piwik/API/Request.md

 <a name="isRootRequestApiRequest" id="isRootRequestApiRequest"></a>
 ### `isRootRequestApiRequest()`

-okDetect if the root request (the actual request) is an API request or not.
+Detect if the root request (the actual request) is an API request or not.
 To detect whether an API is currently request within any request, have a look at [isApiRequest()](/api-reference/Piwik/API/Request#isapirequest).

 #### Signature